How Guitar Tube Amplifiers Work

 The amplified dry signal is then sent through the Reverb Transformer which trades high voltage for current.
 Amplified current is needed to drive the Reverb Tank Input Transducer.
 The tank's input transducer is simply an electromagnet used to move the spring.
 The amplified audio signal flows through the input transducer's coil which generates a magnetic force.
 The magnetism generated in the coil causes the transducer's magnet to move.
 The springs are attached to the moving transducer.
 The movement travels down the spring and causes movement of the Output Transducer magnet at the other end.
 The moving magnet generates the 'wet' reverb signal voltage in the transducer output coil.
 The output coil's signal is then amplified by the recovery amplifier and flows through the Reverb Level pot.

-A reverb tank is simply made up of two transducers connected by one or more springs.
+A reverb tank is simply made up of two transducers connected by two or more springs.

 The time it takes for the spring movement to travel from input transducer to output is the reverb delay.
 Multiple springs add multiple delays.
 The original spring movement doesn't actually stop at the output transducer.
 A diminished 'wave' is reflected back toward the input transducer, bounces off it and returns in weakened form to the output transducer generating multiple diminishing reverb 'reflections.'